sandpapersoftware/watermillsqlite/README.md

 The ZombieZen driver abandons the standard Golang library SQL conventions in favor of [the more orthogonal API and higher performance potential](https://crawshaw.io/blog/go-and-sqlite).
 Under the hood, it uses ModernC SQLite3 implementation and does not need CGO.
 Advanced SQLite users might prefer this driver.

-It is about **6 times faster** than the ModernC variant.
+It is about **9 times faster** than the ModernC variant when publishing messages.
 It is currently more stable due to lower level control.
 It is faster than even the CGO SQLite variants on standard library interfaces, and with some tuning should become the absolute speed champion of persistent message brokers over time.
 Tuned SQLite is [~35% faster](https://sqlite.org/fasterthanfs.html) than the Linux file system.

 ```go
 import "github.com/dkotik/watermillsqlite/wmsqlitezombiezen"